LorisDXB/loris-epic-vim/README.md

 # loris-epic-vim

-required: Plugged and all vim plugins
+required: Plugged and all vim plugins in the vimrc under the plugged section